 - Subject matter expertise from Student Disability Services.

 Success in the next round of the competition will enable expansion of the model within KSU and dissemination beyond KSU.
-For more information, contact Dr. Laurie McDowell at (470) 578-2640.
+For more information, contact Dr. Sylvia Carey-Butler at firstname.lastname@example.org.